strong1133/get_dialog_service/README.md

 This package provides < Get Dialog Service >.

-you can show alert dialog just call method in this service widget
+You can show an alert dialog just call the method in this service widget.

 ## Sample Img